MDNA (album): Critical reception

 Helen Brown of The Daily Telegraph criticized the songwriting for being "horribly clichéd", and Madonna's constant need to look and sound "like a teenager" in the tracks.
-Pitchforks Matthew Perpetua found most of the record as "shockingly banal" and "particularly hollow, the dead-eyed result of obligations, deadlines, and hedged bets".
+Pitchforks Matthew Perpetua found most of the record "shockingly banal" and "particularly hollow, the dead-eyed result of obligations, deadlines, and hedged bets".
 Maura Johnston of The Village Voice criticized Madonna's vocals and her incorporation of EDM as insincere.
 Los Angeles Times writer Randall Roberts felt that the composition suffers from "familiarity" and MDNA was evidence that Madonna's music had become regressive.
 The Evening Standards El Hunt wrote: "[MDNA] is just not very good, and tries far too hard to conjure up an aura of rebellion and naughtiness. [...] barely distinguishable from the pulsing brand of dance-pop also peddled by Katy Perry and Kesha during that same era [...] is just too fragile sounding; even when the chorus hooks are looming and huge, they still sound strangely brittle and impersonal".
 Genevieve Koski from The A.V.
 Club criticized its "electronically manipulated" vocals and "big, generic Euro-dance beats", calling MDNA "competent, but equally perfunctory".
 Wiriting for Turkish newspaper Radikal, Yazi Boyutu called it a "parody of the real Madonna [...] an unnecessary and ridiculous dance album".
 The Advocate gave a scathing review: "Lacking a central image or theme, MDNA instead relied on uninspiring beats and silly references to guns and partying.
 Singles like 'Give Me All Your Luvin' and 'Girl Gone Wild' were so vapid, they made Taylor Swift songs look like cuts from a Joni Mitchell album.
 Almost instantly forgettable".
 The Sydney Morning Heralds Bernard Zuel panned the album as "cold, stale and depressingly ordinary".